 Due to the Black Codes, the principle occupation allowed for African Americans throughout the south to engage in was farming.

-Most African Americans rented their land from former plantation owners as tenant farmers or had established “share-cropping” arrangements with them.
+Most African Americans rented their land from former forced labor camp owners as tenant farmers or had established “share-cropping” arrangements with them.
 Additionally, Jim Crow laws kept racial segregation locked in as a cultural feature.
 Furthermore, the existence of the covert KKK and other white supremacist groups in the South kept African Americans in a perpetual state of peonage.

 Without access to professions and higher education, there was little opportunity for advancement.
 Thus, with the rise of the modern industrialization of the late 19thcentury principally centered in northern cities and its need for cheap labor, many began to consider the possibility of moving northward to find work.